sanskrit/raw_etexts_english/blogs/manasataramgini/2010-01-31_bistahieversor-haplocheirus-and-other-recently-announced-dinosaurs.md

 +++
-title = "Bistahieversor, Haplocheirus and other recently announcedxa0dinosaurs"
+title = "Bistahieversor, Haplocheirus and other recently announced dinosaurs"

 +++
 ***Bistahieversor:*** A recent publication by Carr and Williamson